Horace Mann School for the Deaf and Hard of Hearing: History

 In 1873 the State of Rhode Island began sending deaf students to Mann instead of the American Asylum.
 Rhode Island stopped sending them to Mann after it established the Rhode Island School for the Deaf in 1876.

 By 1875, the number of students attending Horace Mann School had increased and a larger space was required.
 As a result, the school was moved to 63 Warrenton Street.
 In 1890, the school was relocated again.
 From 1890-1929, HMS was located at 178 Newbury Street.
 After nearly forty years on Newbury Street, in 1929, Horace Mann School began to operate out of the Roxbury section of Boston on Kearsarge Avenue where it remained for the next forty-five years.
 Finally, in 1975, another building was selected to house the school.
-Since 1975 and for the last 42 years, Horace Mann School has been and is currently located at 40 Armington Street, Allston, MA.
+Since 1975 and for the last 42 years, Horace Mann School has been located at 40 Armington Street, Allston, MA.
+It is now located at 28 Walker Street, Charlestown, MA.

 Several well-known historical figures such as Alexander Graham Bell and Helen Keller have been associated with Horace Mann School in its earlier years.

 The Horace Mann School serves students from age three to 22.